Private investigator: Employment

 Many private detectives/investigators with special academic and practical experience often work with defense attorneys on capital punishment and other criminal defense cases.
 Others are insurance investigators who investigate suspicious claims.
 Before the advent of no-fault divorce, many private investigators sought evidence of adultery or other conduct within marriage to establish grounds for a divorce.
-Despite the lack of legal necessity for such evidence in many jurisdictions, according to press reports, collecting evidence of spouses' and partners' adultery or other "bad behaviour" is still one of their most profitable undertakings, as the stakes being fought over now are child custody, alimony, or marital property disputes.
+Despite the lack of legal necessity for such evidence in many jurisdictions today, collecting evidence of spouses' and partners' adultery or other "bad behaviour" remain one of their most profitable undertakings, as the stakes nowadays are child custody, alimony, or marital property.

 Private investigators can also perform due diligence for an investor considering investing with an investment group, fund manager, or other high-risk business or investment venture.
 This could help the prospective investor avoid being the victim of fraud.
 A licensed and experienced investigator could reveal the investment is risky and/or the investor has a suspicious background.
 This is called investigative due diligence, and is becoming more prevalent in the 21st century with the public reports of large-scale Ponzi schemes and other fraudulent investment vehicles.

 There are also cases of corrupt private detectives who, at times, have been known to work for criminals such as stalkers and crime bosses to track down escaped victims, rival criminals and/or witnesses that have gone into hiding or to gather compromising evidence against witnesses, informants, prosecutors and/or police investigators that could be used in upcoming trials.